The Delta Invariant and Simultaneous Normalization for Families of Isolated Non-Normal Singularities: Abstract

 \section{Abstract}

-We consider families of schemes over arbitrary fields resp. analytic varieties with finitely many (not necessarily reduced) isolated non-normal singularities, in particular families of generically reduced curves.
-We define a modified delta invariant for isolated non-normal singularities of any dimension that takes care of embedded points and prove that it behaves upper semicontinuous in flat families parametrized by an arbitrary principal ideal domain.
-Moreover, if the fibers contain no isolated points, then the familly admits a fiberwise normalization iff the delta invariant is locally constant.
-The results generalize results by Teissier and Chiang-Hsieh--Lipman for families of reduced curve singularities and provide possible improvements for algorithms to compute the genus of a curve.\\
+We prove the semicontinuity of the delta invariant in a family of schemes or analytic varieties with finitely many (not necessarily reduced) isolated non-normal singularities, in particular for families of generically reduced curves.
+We define and use a modified delta invariant for isolated non-normal singularities of any dimension that takes care of embedded points.
+Our results generalize results by Teissier and Chiang-Hsieh--Lipman for families of reduced curve singularities.
+The base ring for our families can be an arbitrary PID such that our semicontinuity result provides possible improvements for algorithms to compute the genus of a curve.\\

 {\bf Mathematics Subject Classification – MSC2020.} 13B22, 13B40, 14B05, 14B07.\\ { \bf Keywords.} Isolated non-normal singularity, delta invariant, semicontinuity, generically reduced curves, simultaneous normalization.